alebremu/proteomics-sample-metadata/docs/sdrf.rst

 There are general scenarios/use cases that are addressed by the following rules:

 - **Unknown values**: In some cases, the column is mandatory in the format but for some samples the corresponding value is unknown.
-In those cases, users SHOULD use ‘not available’.
+In those cases, users SHOULD use :guilabel:`not available`.
 - **Not Applicable values**: In some cases, the column is mandatory but for some samples the corresponding value is not applicable.
-In those cases, users SHOULD use ‘not applicable’.
+In those cases, users SHOULD use :guilabel:`not applicable`.
 - **Case sensitivity**: By specification the SDRF is case insensitive, but we RECOMMEND using lowercase characters throughout all the text (Column names and values).
 - **Spaces**: By specification the SDRF is case sensitive to spaces (sourcename != source name).
 - **Column order**: The SDRF MUST start with the source name column (accession/name of the sample of origin), then all the sample characteristics; followed by the assay name corresponding to the MS run.
 Finally, after the assay name all the comments (properties of the data file generated).